drichards2013/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

 ##QUIZ
 * Explain which tabs support the following actions and how.
   * Realtime editing of HTML and CSS
+    *The elements tab allows us to do this.
+On the left is HTML; on the right is CSS.
   * Javascript Debugging
+    *This can be done in the console.
+Since I'm coming from a Ruby background, it seems most like IRB.
   * Performance Optimization
+    *The PageSpeed tab (the one we downloaded from the Google Extension Store) can do this.
+    *The network also allows us to do this.
+It shows us the different things being loaded on the page, when they are loaded, and how long they took.

 * What's the quick key for your OS to spawn the Dev Tools inspector?